availproject/docs/docs/Running Avail/avail-validator.md

 ```

 <aside>
-💡 Even though RPC port is not explicitly exposed while running the node, the above command executes because by default the `data-avail` binary allows access to the RPC port locally.
+💡 Even though RPC port is not explicitly exposed while running the node, the above command executes because by default `data-avail` binary allows access to the RPC port locally.
 </aside>

 It gives an output something similar to: